savoygrizzly/dimrill/README.md

 `autoLaunchIvm`:
 By default Dimrill will create an ivm for you when compiling the schemas (either whgen calling autoload or compileSchemas).
 In order to avoid racing conditions make sure to **await** these functions.

+`unsafeEquals`:
+By default when adapting a condition to a query, dimrill will cast objects to string in order to avoid the risk of injections should the data passed to dimrill have not been validated.

 ### Methods